MarcinPlodzien/Two-component-Bose-Hubbard-model/README.md

 # Two-component Bose-Hubbard model in 1D

-This C++ code uses Matrix Product State ansatz to study ground state properties of a  two-component Bose-Hubbard model in 1D (DMRG/imaginary time TDVP using ITensor v3 C++ implementation).
+This C++ code uses tensor networks Matrix Product State ansatz to study ground state properties of a  two-component Bose-Hubbard model in 1D (DMRG/imaginary time TDVP using ITensor v3 C++ implementation).

 In particular, you can study of exotic phases such as Bose-Bose lattice droplets.